Data-to-Insight-Center/patra-kg/README.md

   - `5002` (REST Server)

 #### Dependencies
 - **OpenAI API Key**: Obtain and configure a valid key.
-See OpenAI documentation for details.
+Refer to the [OpenAI documentation](https://platform.openai.com) for instructions.
 - **Neo4j**: Version **5.21.0-community** is deployed via Docker (manual installation is not required).

 ---